wttech/acm/README.md

 }

 void doRun() {
-    println "Hello ${arguments.value('name')} ${arguments.value('surname')}!"
+    println "Hello ${inputs.value('name')} ${inputs.value('surname')}!"
 }
 ```

-The `describeRun()` method is used to define the arguments that can be passed to the script.
+The `describeRun()` method is used to define the inputs that can be passed to the script.
-The `arguments` service is used to define the arguments that can be passed to the script.
+The `inputs` service is used to define the inputs that can be passed to the script.
-When the script is executed, the arguments are passed to the `doRun()` method.
+When the script is executed, the inputs are passed to the `doRun()` method.

-There are many built-in argument types to use handling different types of data like string, boolean, number, date, file, etc. Just check `arguments` [service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/code/Arguments.java) for more details.
+There are many built-in input types to use handling different types of data like string, boolean, number, date, file, etc. Just check `inputs` [service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/code/Inputs.java) for more details.

 <img src="docs/screenshot-content-script-arguments.png" width="720" alt="ACM Console">